Roald87/TwinCatChangelog/tc3_changelog.md

 - Integrated dictionary with physical units.
 - Clear display option for clearing the chart after the display time has elapsed.

+## Version 4022.32

+### Features
+- When using Integrated Robotics with Stäubli robots the uniVALplc Client Library will be installed correctly with OES and Control plus Studio.
+This is important in case of a new development/service computer.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

+### Bugs
+- In the RM setup of this version the file TcXaeVsx.15.0.dll is missing.
+Therefore no TwinSAFE project can be opened (the TwinSAFE are is empty).
+Manually install this file into the Windows GAC.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

 ## Version 4022.30

 ### Bugfixes

 - POUs can be removed from a PLC project in visual studio again.
+- Project compare tool works again.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

+## Version 4022.27

+### Bugs
+- The Beckhoff project compare tool of this version does not work.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

+### Remarks
+- TwinCAT 3.1.4022 handles I/O variables (`%I*`,`%Q*`) differently from all previous versions.
+If an I/O variable has the attributes `{attribute 'hide'}` or `{attribute 'hide_all_locals'}` (directly or indirectly), this variable is no longer included in the I/O image of the task and therefore cannot be linked any more.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

 ## Version 4022.16

 ### Bugfixes

 - Sometimes the Microsoft patch for Spectre/Meltdown would prevent you from activating the configuration on a local runtime.
 [See also](https://stackoverflow.com/questions/51185052/twincat-running-on-isolated-cores-failed).

+## Version 4020.56

+### Bugfixes
+- Solves many crashes that occurred with XAE 3.1.4020.28.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).

+## Version 4020.28

+### Remarks
+- Do not forget to apply the patches (DLL updates via batch file).
+Otherwise library parameters could be lost and login is only possible with download or online change.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).